When it Comes to Your Freedom,

 Elder abuse is a type of domestic abuse and is a serious crime affecting hundreds of thousands of seniors every year.
-They are frail and vulnerable, easy targets of neglect, abuse and exploitation.
+They are frail and vulnerable, easy targets of neglect, abuse, and exploitation.
 California’s elder abuse laws are in place to punish those who perpetrate these criminal acts.
 Unfortunately, elder abuse victims are not just the elderly.
 Some of the victims include those falsely accused of these crimes.
 Anyone accused of elder abuse needs a domestic violence attorney who understands these laws and how to defend against them.

 What is Elder Abuse?